yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-Procedure-intro.md

   - **Part Of** - Could be useful to describe if the procedure is part of a wider overall procedure, or involved in an observation or medication administration

-  - **Not Done / Not Done Reason** - Somewhat overlaps with status codes such as "suspended" or "aborted", but provides the possibility of adding additional coding to explain why
+  - **Not Done / Not Done Reason** - Somewhat overlaps with status codes such as "suspended" or "aborted", but provides the possibility of adding additional coding to explain why. *(Note: FHIR R4 concurs, and remodels this into a single field called "Status Reason")*

   - **Performer** - Useful to provide if known, although it may be more relevant in some scenarios than others.
 For example some procedures are quite transactional and the person in overall charge of the care may be more useful as a contact.
       - Note: The “OnBehalfOf” reference is not essential – as this will also be covered by the Provenance tags